 Luris links societal needs in the region and possibilities in the business community with academic knowledge that is available at Leiden University.
 Luris brings people together, in order to ensure that the knowledge held by Leiden University has greater impact and value.
 Luris works on behalf of Leiden University and the LUMC with the business community in our province and has already produced many successful matches.

 Lugus is an association for and by Leiden students from all disciplines that helps students set up a successful business.
 Lugus focuses on bringing together new and established entrepreneurs.
 Its philosophy is that this cross-pollination can lead to new insights, ideas and businesses.
-The association facilitates, inspires and advises students in setting up a business.

 De Zijl Bedrijven